 MOUNTAIN SIGNAGE- FOR SAFETY

 Learn all the key on-mountain signage.

-The NSP, in conjunction with National Ski Areas Association (NSAA) has developed Your Responsiblity Code to help snowsports enthusiasts avoid injury and make their experience as safe and enjoyable as possible.
-The Pacific Northwest Ski Areas Association (PNSAA) created a fun video to highlight the importance of Your Responsiblility Code.
+The NSP, in conjunction with National Ski Areas Association (NSAA) has developed Your Responsibility Code to help snow sports enthusiasts avoid injury and make their experience as safe and enjoyable as possible.
+The Pacific Northwest Ski Areas Association (PNSAA) created a fun video to highlight the importance of Your Responsibility Code.
 Check it out!

 Thrill seekers who are entering in the park should know and practice park and pipe safety.